KKONZ/beautiful-jekyll/_posts/2017-12-10-topic-modeling-with-yelp-pizza2vec.md

 </html>

-Great so I have an interactive plot that looks like a cheap knock off of a google chrome logo, so what can I do with this?
+Great, so I have an interactive plot that looks like a cheap knock off of a google chrome logo; so what can I do with this?

 If we examine the clusters closely we can see that the combination of t-sne/spectral clustering came up with some really interesting results!
-Below is my interpretations of what each of the clusters represent.
+Below are my interpretations of what each of the clusters represent.

 #### The words represented in the follow topic clusters:

 * <span style="color:black"><font size="5.5">Black Cluster</font></span>.
-There is a bit of peridolia for me with this cluster.
-The right eye of this perhaps inhebrated smiley face is devoted to booze and the left eye is a cluster related to deserts.
+There is a bit of pareidolia for me with this cluster.
+The right eye of this perhaps inebriated smiley face is devoted to booze and the left eye is a cluster related to deserts.
 The mouth or lower region is related to mouth feel, texture, and presentation.

 * <span style="color:yellow"><font size="5.5">Yellow Cluster</font></span>.
 Words in this cluster are related to price.
 This is a pretty isolated cluster, relatively speaking, and is very dense compared to the spread of the other clusters.